Stevennagle/Flask-Blog/flaskblog/README.md

 # Flask-Blog

-Based off of a tutorial by Corey Schafer (15 videos) :
+Based off of a tutorial by Corey Schafer (12 videos; 3 optional) :

      1) https://youtu.be/MwZwr5Tvyxo -- Complete
      2) https://youtu.be/QnDWIZuWYW0 -- Complete